Mokshda13/Bankruptcy-Prediction-of-American-Companies/README.md

 * Clustering helps identify risk segments for more informed decisions
 * Real-time monitoring and advanced models can improve future predictions

----

-**Future Improvements**

-* Collect more bankruptcy examples to improve class balance
-* Explore advanced models like XGBoost and neural networks
-* Integrate real-time financial data for live prediction

----